At a Glance

 The predicted salary is between 31164 - 32272 £ per year.

-Our role in protecting the nation’s security is unique, which is why being a CNC Police Officer is about so much more than traditional policing.
-You’ll become part of a highly trained, well-disciplined, and professional team working from our Operational Units as part of a team to provide 24/7 armed response; patrolling and protecting nuclear sites, facilities and materials, as well as patrolling in the local communities and working with local Home Office Police Forces.
-We play a key role in the Strategic Armed Policing Reserve and have been deployed across the country as part of Operation Temperer in response to terrorist attacks.
+As a CNC Police Officer you will become part of a highly trained, well‑disciplined, professional team operating from our Operational Units.
+Your duties include 24/7 armed response, patrolling and protecting nuclear sites, facilities and materials, and working alongside local Home Office Police Forces.
+You will also support the Strategic Armed Policing Reserve and may be deployed as part of Operation Temperer.

-As police officers the public expect us to display the highest standards, values and professional qualities at all times.
-The CNC values and Code of Ethics applies to all police officers and sets out the principles standards of behaviour we expect to see, and you are responsible for displaying and delivering to the highest standards.
+Police officers are expected to display the highest standards, values and professional qualities at all times.
+The CNC Code of Ethics applies to all officers and sets out the principles and standards of behaviour we expect.

-Benefits of working for the CNC:
+Benefits of Working for the CNC

 - Free parking at all sites.

-- Free gym at some sites.
+- Free gym access at some sites.

-- Cycle to Work scheme.
+- Cycle‑to‑Work scheme.

-- Vetting: An Overview –https://youtu.be/lRit8RA7Zpo
+- Vetting: An Overview – https://youtu.be/lRit8RA7Zpo

-- Vetting and Finances –https://youtu.be/JmZP7r-9MEE
+- Vetting and Finances – https://youtu.be/JmZP7r-9MEE

-- Vetting and Life Experiences –https://youtu.be/jVPHvgpB8nc
+- Vetting and Life Experiences – https://youtu.be/jVPHvgpB8nc

-- Vetting and Internet Use –https://youtu.be/hvXPicGQmYg
+- Vetting and Internet Use – https://youtu.be/hvXPicGQmYg

 #J-18808-Ljbffr